openenergymonitor/blog/source/_posts/2016-05-20-emonsd-update-03may16.markdown

 Existing users can download the new emonSD from the link above and flash to a spare SD card and then use the [Emoncms backup / import](https://guide.openenergymonitor.org/setup/import/) tool to migrate local Emoncms data.

-**We would highly recomend all users that are interested in having the latest features and future update to update to this new emonSD image.
+**We would highly recommend all users that are interested in having the latest features and future update to update to this new emonSD image.
 The June15 image will not receive any Emoncms updates.**

-However if your emonPi is currently stable and is working as indended then don't feel that upgrading is essential, *"If it aint broke, don't f ix it!"*.
+However if your emonPi is currently stable and is working as indented then don't feel that upgrading is essential, *"If it ain’t broke, don't f ix it!"*.

 ## Documentation

-As [previously mentioned on the blog](2016/05/website-changes/) a couple of weeks ago we have launchded a new User Guide website, the launch of this Guide has coincide with the lanch of the new emonSD.
-The User Guide is designed to be the goto location for eveything a user needs to know to setup, use and configure an OpenEnergyMonitor system:
+As [previously mentioned on the blog](2016/05/website-changes/) a couple of weeks ago we have launched a new User Guide website, the launch of this Guide has coincide with the launch of the new emonSD.
+The User Guide is designed to be the goto location for everything a user needs to know to setup, use and configure an OpenEnergyMonitor system:

 ### [https://guide.openenergymonitor.org](https://guide.openenergymonitor.org)